Yang Cheng-wu

 Yang Cheng-wu (楊鎮浯 (Yáng Zhènwú); born 26 June 1972) is a Taiwanese politician.
-He served as Magistrate of Kinmen County since 25 December 2018 until 25 December 2022, having won the office in the 2018 Taiwanese local elections.
+He is the incumbent chairman of the Taipei Agricultural Products Marketing Corporation.
+He had served as Magistrate of Kinmen County since 25 December 2018 until 25 December 2022, having won the office in the 2018 Taiwanese local elections.
 Prior to contesting the magistracy, Yang represented Kinmen County in the Legislative Yuan.

 Education

-Yang obtained his bachelor's degree in economics from Chinese Culture University and master's degree in business administration from University of Westminster in the United Kingdom.
+Yang obtained his bachelor's degree in economics from Chinese Culture University and earned his Master of Business Administration (M.B.A.) from the University of Westminster in the United Kingdom.

 Political career

 Legislative Yuan

 Yang became the Ninth Legislative Yuan member after winning the 2016 general election representing Kinmen County Constituency.

 In August 2017, Yang called on for closer cooperation between the Ministry of Health and Welfare and Ministry of Transportation and Communications in creating the helipad and providing the agreed medical evacuation helicopter for Kinmen residents.

 In October 2017, Yang participated in the local Kinmen referendum in questioning the establishment of casino in the county.
 He openly opposed such establishment and supported the negative outcome of the referendum.

-On 5 August 2018, Yang attended the ceremony marking the first day of Kinmen importing water from Mainland China.
+On 5 August 2018, Yang attended the ceremony marking the first day of Kinmen importing water from mainland China.